zsparal/api-documentation/source/reference/v1/organizations-api/get-organization.rst

    * - | ``vatNumber``
        | string
      - Optional – The organization's VAT number.
-You can use this for invoicing Application Fees, for example.
+You can use this for invoicing :ref:`application fees <oauth/applicationfees>`, for example.

    * - | ``verifiedDatetime``
        | datetime